heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 used options, using the available command line arguments.
 This includes (a full list/description can be found in the default configuration):

-- `max_row_distance`: The maximum distance between two rows, for them to be considered part of the same table.
+- `max_row_distance`: The maximum distance in pts, between two rows, for them to be considered part of the same table.
 - `time_format`: The format used by the given times.
 Can be any string supported by [strftime](https://docs.python.org/3/library/datetime.html#datetime.datetime.strftime).
 - `average_speed`: The average speed of the transportation vehicle